af83/ucengine-docs/install.md

 ## Get the source code

-Once you are sure to have all the dependancies installed on your system, retrieve the source code from our github repository:
+Once you are sure to have all the dependencies installed on your system, retrieve the source code from our github repository:

      $> git clone git://github.com/AF83/ucengine.git